 Buses run from Dorchester and Wool to East Lulworth and Lulworth Cove (Service 103). .
 Please contact Door to Dorset for more information: 0845 602 4547.

 Arrival & Car Parking Facilities

 At the front gate there is an un-covered cattle grid which is approximately 3 metres wide.
-There are clear signs at the front gate giving opening times and prices and whether the Castle and Park are currently open to the public (On occasions the Castle and/or Park may be closed due to a special event).
+There are clear signs at the front gate giving opening times and whether the Castle and Park are currently open to the public (On occasions the Castle and/or Park may be closed due to a special event).
 The external signs are clear and informative most being white text on blue background.

 The front gates remain open during opening hours and at any functions or events.

 There is pay and display car parking for up to 750 cars.

 Visitors should bear in mind the approach to and from the car park itself is unlit at night.
 Evening visitors may wish to bring a torch.